Foster: Former Orlando Pirates striker joins Vitoria Guimaraes from AS Monaco | Goal.com

 Foster: Former Orlando Pirates striker joins Vitoria Guimaraes from AS Monaco

-Vitoria de Guimaraes have announced the signing South Africa youth international Lyle Foster from AS Monaco.
+Vitoria Guimaraes have announced the signing South Africa youth international Lyle Foster from AS Monaco.

 The 19-year-old striker was on the books of Belgian club Cercle Brugge during the 2019/20 season, while on loan from French Ligue 1 outfit Monaco.

-Guimaraes disclosed that they have snapped up Foster from Monaco on a permanent deal which is worth €1.2 million ($1.4 million - R24.7 million).
+Guimaraes disclosed that they have snapped up Foster from Monaco on a permanent deal which is worth €1.2 million ($1.4 million - R24.4 million).

 The club released the following statement on Thursday afternoon.